circlsun/sci-fi-library/README.md

 App for parsing info and downloading books and their covers from of [Tululu](https://tululu.org/).

+## Usage online

-An example of the resulting library is available at [Sci-Fi-Library](https://circlsun.github.io/sci-fi-library/pages/index1.html)
+Online-library is available at GitHub Pages website: [Sci-Fi-Library](https://circlsun.github.io/sci-fi-library/pages/index1.html)

+## Usage offline

+Download this repository to your computer and open any  `index(1..10).html` from the `pages` folder with any browser.
+Have fun reading!

-### How to install
+## How to install

 Python3 should be already installed.
 Then use `pip` (or `pip3`, if there is a conflict with Python2) to install dependencies: